JacksonKuo/blog/_posts/2025-8-23-chainguard-migration.markdown

         - containerPort: 6379
 ```

 Lastly, when i push a new build my cluster is freezing up.
 I'm having to restart the whole droplet.
+Looks like it's the CPU going to 100%.
 Fun.

 # References
 [^1]: [https://github.com/chainguard-dev/dfc](https://github.com/chainguard-dev/dfc)